binkley/homebrewery-files/witch.md

 Not just a plain list, but some description how to use, and why the Witch has these.

+**TODO** Adjust the share spell lists with those specific to a subclass.

 \page

 #### Cantrips (Level 0 Witch Spells)